Rezix93/myStuff/LTTNG/spark-example/spark yarn examplain.md

 Node Specific Info: http://localhost:8042/

+What I understand from this is that both strategies use the cluster to distribute tasks; the difference is where the "driver program" runs: locally with spark-submit, or, also in the cluster.

 .
 The map function iterates over the elements of a collection and applies a transformation function on each element.
 The reduce function converts the input array into an array of a different dimension or single value.
 The combination of these functions proved to be a very powerful programming model.